Linking a ServiceNow app to GitHub

 • URL: paste the URL from GitHub here

-• Branch: generally the default is good here; if you have an alternate branch naming you want to use, update as applicable
+• Branch: generally, the default is good here; if you have an alternate branch naming you want to use, update as applicable

-• MID Server Name: if you are segregating MID server usage, select a MID with access to GitHub here
+• MID Server Name: If you are segregating MID server usage, select a MID with access to GitHub here

 • Credential: select the credential you added above